Tips for Tallyfy

 Clear timelines keep everything on track.

-Maybe you're used to the old BPM software or visual drawings of SOP.
-Tallyfy is your modern chart.
+Maybe you're used to legacy BPM software or visual drawings of SOP's.
+Tallyfy is your modern equivalent.
 Incorporate rules into your steps to create a flow based on the specifics of your unique process.
+Rules trigger in real-time when you run a process.

-When a flowchart splits into two directions depending on the previous step's result, it is essentially an "If this happens, then that" rule.
-Make Tallyfy your seamless flowchart, and you'll never have to think about which direction to go again!
+When a flowchart splits into two directions depending on the previous step's result, it is essentially an "If this, then that" rule.
+Make Tallyfy your seamless, modern flowchart equivalent, and you'll never have to think about which direction to go again!

 Delete Old SOP Documents